 While serving as head writer for Cartoon Network’s #1 rated show, Codename: Kids Next Door, Mo began writing and drawing books for children.
 His debut effort, Don’t Let the Pigeon Drive the Bus! became a New York Times Bestseller and was awarded a Caldecott Honor in 2004.
 The following year Knuffle Bunny: a Cautionary Tale was awarded a Caldecott Honor.
 The sequel, Knuffle Bunny Too: a Case of Mistaken Identity garnered Mo his third Caldecott Honor in 2008.

 Mo’s drawings, wire sculptures, and sculpture have exhibited in numerous galleries and museums across the nation, including major retrospectives at The Eric Carle Museum of Picture Book Art in Amherst, MA, the High Museum in Atlanta, GA, The New York Historical Society, and the Seongnam Arts Center in Seoul, South Korea.
 His graphic story about his family experiences during 9-11 for DC comics resides in the Library of Congress’ permanent collection.

 Mo has been heard on NPR’s All Things Considered, where he briefly served as the broadcast’s ‘Radio Cartoonist’.
-Mo voices and produces animated cartoons based on his books with Weston Woods studios which have been screened at festivals around the world and won Best Film during the New York International Children’s Film Festival in 2008 and received the Andrew Carnegie Medal in 2007.
-The animated Don't Let the Pigeon Drive the Bus! garnered Mo his second Carnegie Medal in 2010
+Mo voices and produces animated cartoons based on his books with Weston Woods studios which have been screened at festivals around the world and won Best Film during the New York International Children’s Film Festival and 3 Carnegie Medals from the American Library Association.

-Mo wrote the script and lyrics for Knuffle Bunny: A Cautionary Musical and Elephant and Piggie's WE ARE IN A PLAY!
+Mo has written the script and lyrics for Knuffle Bunny: A Cautionary Musical and Elephant and Piggie's WE ARE IN A PLAY!
 Both plays commissioned by and debuted at the Kennedy Center in Washington, DC and consistently run in productions around the nation.

 His monumental sculpture, The Red Elephant, can be viewed in the courtyard of the Eric Carle Museum of Picture Book Art.